Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/TP1.png)

+On this example the Touchpoint name is "Chat Throughput (PCC), which is the type of Touchpoint designed to count processes.

-* Status_on_off: This option allows you to enable or disable a touchpoint for display mode.
-To access this view, right click on the particular touchpoint and click on the option "on/off".
+* Status "On" or "Off": This option allows you to enable or disable a touchpoint for display mode.
+To access this view, right click on the particular touchpoint and click on the option "ON/OFF".

 ![image](screenshots/Example_status_on_off_TP_1.png)

-* Dashboard_url: Corresponds to the link that directs to the tochpoint dashboard.
+* Dashboard_url: Corresponds to the link that directs to the Touchpoint dashboard.
+ASK HOW TO GET THIS LINK

-* Related_steps: Indicates the step to which a Touchpoint is associated.
-For the example, the "Login People" Touchpoint is linked to the "Login" step.
+* Related_steps: Indicates the step to which a Touchpoint is associated with a Touchpoint.

 ![image](screenshots/Examples_related_steps_TP.png)

+For the example, the "Agents (PRC)" Touchpoint is linked to the "Call Pop" Step.

-* Queries: Allow you to determine all the parameters that of a touchpoint.
+* Queries: Allow you to determine all the parameters that of a particular Touchpoint should consider.

 ![image](screenshots/Examples_queries_TP_1.png)
 To access this view, you just have to right click on the touchpoint and then click on  "Queries"